 Seriously Anticipating Mashiach’s Arrival

-We are now within the Three Weeks period prior to Tish’ah B’Av.
+We are within the Nine Days period prior to Tish’ah B’Av.
 May we see the salvation before this Tish’ah B’Av.

 To access Audio, Video, and Archives of previous Tefilah segments, please visit www.WeeklyTefilahFocus.com.

 You can direct any questions or comments to Eliezer Szrolovits at 917-551-0150.